Denver Soliciting for Prostitution Lawyer, C.R.S. 18-7-202

 Soliciting for Child Prostitution is charged when a child is solicited for prostitution in Colorado.

 In Arapahoe County, Colorado, Soliciting for Child Prostitution, C.R.S.
 18-7-402, can be charged whenever someone solicits a child for prostitution purposes.
 A child victim of prostitution is considered to be anyone under eighteen years of age.
 Soliciting for Child Prostitution is charged whenever someone solicits another for the purpose of prostitution with a child or by a child, arranges or offers to arrange a meeting for the purpose of prostitution of a child or by a child, or directs another to a place for purposes of prostitution of a child or by a child.
 While Soliciting for Prostitution does not require sex offender registration in Boulder and Jefferson County Colorado, Soliciting for Child Prostitution does.
 C.R.S.
 16-22-108 says those convicted of Soliciting for Child Prostitution will be required to register as a sex offender annually.
 Soliciting for Child Prostitution is also raised to a class 3 felony in Arapahoe County and across Colorado and is subject to the crime of violence sentence enhancer if any force, threat, or intimidation was used during the commission of the crime or the defendant caused bodily injury to the victim.
-This crime has deadly consequences, so get a defense lawyer on board at your first opportunity.
+This crime has severe consequences, so get a defense lawyer on board at your first opportunity.

 Attorney in Denver for Soliciting for Prostitution: You Need a Skilled Lawyer to Defend You